|Back to Back Issues Page|

 Where Else Can We Get Together?Meet me @VE2DPE on Twitter.
 I'm on 'almost' every day... when I'm not writing content for www.HamRadioSecrets.com or for this newsletter... or answering email requests for additional information... or doing research for the aforementioned activities ;-) Tweet

-The End...
-For Now!This free newsletter "VE2DPE Eclectic News" is published by Claude Jollet VE2DPE, owner and editor of www.HamRadioSecrets.com.
+The EndThis free newsletter "VE2DPE Eclectic News" is published by Claude Jollet VE2DPE, owner and editor of www.HamRadioSecrets.com.
 If you liked its contents, "pay it forward" and send it to a friend.
-If you are not already a subscriber, don't rely on hand-me-downs!
-Please consider subscribing here.

 Now that you have read this issue, I would love to know what you think of it.
 Please tell me here.

 P.S.
-If you have not already done so, please consider buying one of my eBooks on "Amateur Radio HF Antennas".
-Click here.
+If you have not already done so, please consider buying one of my eBooks on "Amateur Radio HF Antennas" - here.
+Or, if you prefer...

 |Back to Back Issues Page|